yurimann/bad-boss-database-migrations-assignment/README.md

 1. Remove the `quantity` from the parts table.
 Instead of using the regular `def change` method in your migration, use `def up` and `def down`.

-1. Check in on schema, dbconsole and test rolling back and re-migrating.
-For future migrations, ensure you do this 'cycle' so your aware of what's happening to your database and that your migrations run 'clean' (i.e. rolling back and re-migrating works fine).
+1. Check in on `schema.rb`, `rails db` and test rolling back and re-migrating.
+For future migrations, ensure you do this 'cycle' so you're aware of what's happening to your database and that your migrations run 'clean' (i.e. rolling back and re-migrating works fine).

 ## Change the Locations Table